Which exports are controlled and therefore require a licence, how to apply and what compliance responsibilities you'll have.

 The main reason why these types of goods are controlled is because, they are listed on one of the UK Strategic Export Control Lists.

-The Control Lists are a listing of items for which a licence is required from the ECO.
+The Control Lists are a listing of items for which a licence is required.
 The Consolidated List is compiled from 7 lists in various pieces of international legislation.
 The main elements of the Consolidated List are the UK Military List and the EU Dual-Use List.